CrownTheEnd/Personal_Project_2/README.md

     if you type /queue Cake the bot sends you a dm giving you info and prompting a reponse command like bet or cancel if you bet then it queues the fighter, otherwise it cancels that way the other person won't see your bet"

+**Update v.2**

+It's v2 cause there was a hiccup when committing changes and a bunch of files got reverted and deleted, were all gucci now I think...

+Going to re add this, setting random modifiers for fighters could be fun like:
+- Title
+- Element
+- Status